ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-tutorial-series/learning-ropes-nifi-tutorial0.md

 ### Section 0: Explore NiFi Environment Before NiFi Installation <a id="explore-nifi-environment"></a>

-You can run NiFi inside a single virtual machine or on your local computer.
+FOr this tutorial you can run NiFi inside a single virtual machine or on your local computer.
 This version of the tutorial instructions are based on [Hortonworks DataFlow 2.0 GZipped](http://hortonworks.com/downloads/).
 There are 2 ways to download and install HDF 2.0: Option 1 on a Hortonworks Sandbox 2.5 Virtual Image (via Ambari Wizard, Sandbox Shell) or Option 2 on your local machine.
 HDF comes in 2 versions with only **NiFi** or with **NiFi, Kafka, Storm, and Zookeeper**.
 For this tutorial series, you should download HDF with NiFi only.
 The necessary components are:
 - HDF 2.0 (NiFi only)
 - Internet Access

-### 0.A Plan to Install HDF 2.0 on Sandbox <a id="install-hdf-on-sandbox"></a>
+### 0.A Plan to Install HDF 2.0 on HDP Sandbox <a id="install-hdf-on-sandbox"></a>

 If you plan to install HDF on Hortonworks Sandbox, review the table, and proceed to step 2.